If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-Remove your shower head by twisting it clockwise until it comes off.
-You may need to unscrew the nut at the shower arm using a wrench.
-Place a rag between the wrench and the nut to prevent scratching your fixtures.
+Twist the head counter-clockwise to unscrew it from the shower arm.
+If it is stuck, use a wrench.
+Place a rag between the wrench and the metal nut to prevent scratching the finish.

 How to Clean a Shower Head Without Removing It